good-ware/js-log/README.md

 Log messages via the `log()`, `default()`, and methods that are named after logging levels (aka `<level>()`), such as info().
 The list of available logging levels and the console color for each level can be provided via options.

 Log entries are created via four optional components: 'tags', 'message', 'context', and 'category.'
-This information can be passed as traditional ordered parameters or by passing a single object (for named parameters). tags() and context() merge two objects into a single object.
+This information can be passed as traditional ordered parameters or by passing a single object for named parameters. tags() and context() merge two objects into a single object. context() returns the default category (specified via options) if the provided value is blank.
 When named parameters are used, extra provided properties are logged as part of the message; for example, the following object can be logged: { tags: 'disk', message: 'A message', error: new Error('An error') }.

 Winston's splat formatter is not enabled.
 However, any type of data can be logged, such as strings, objects, arrays, and Errors (including their stack traces and related errors).